arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Violations and Infractions In Arkansas?

 In Arkansas, individuals who disobey traffic laws are written up for committing traffic violations and infractions.
 These offenses may be intrinsically criminal or noncriminal and, in the state’s court system, are under the jurisdiction of the District Courts.
-Traffic violations are regarded as the more serious crimes, and offenders may incur fines, jail time, surcharges, court fees, licensing reinstatement fees, as well as other punishments including license invalidations, community service, insurance increases, and vehicle impoundment.
-Meanwhile, traffic infractions are the more frequent crimes and are resolved when the offender pays the complete fine before a date listed on a traffic ticket.
+Traffic violations are generally regarded as the more serious crimes, and offenders may incur fines, jail time, surcharges, court fees, licensing reinstatement fees, as well as other punishments including license invalidations, community service, insurance increases, and vehicle impoundment.
+Meanwhile, traffic infractions are the more frequent offenses and are resolved when the offender pays the complete fine before a date listed on a traffic ticket.
 Offenders who commit infractions may also gain demerit points on their licenses assigned by the Arkansas Department of Finance and Administration (DFA).

 What Are Felony Traffic Violations In Arkansas?